gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

     - hadoop
 - connection links between batch sequential elements is conducted through temporary files
 - common for business data processing
-- scripts are commonly used to make batch sequence
+- scripts are commonly used to make batch sequence but we can also make a program

 #### Applicable Design Domains
 - data is batched